robert-szeto/data210_git_basics/README.md

 touch - creates a new file without needing to open it. touch newfilename

-Git Commands:
+#Git Commands:
+clone - Creates a copy of the project from the given github link in the current directory.
+Usage - git clone github_link

-status - shows status of files in current directory compared to the repository.
-Files in red have been changed and these changes have not been added.
-Files in green have been changed and these changes have been added.
+status - Shows status of files in current directory compared to the repository.
+Files in red have been changed and these changes have not been added to the commit.
+Files in green have been changed and these changes have been added to the commit.
+Usage - git status

-add - Adds the changes in the given file(s) to the commit. can use the argument . to select all files.
+add - Adds the changes in the given file(s) to the commit.
+Can use the argument . to select all files.
+Usage: git add file_names

-commit - commits any changes made to the local repository.
-Flags -m - adds a message to the commit
+commit - Commits any changes made to the local repository.
+Flags -m - adds a message to the commit.
+Usage: git commit -m "Commit message"

-push - pushes any local commits from your local repository to the central repository.
+push - Pushes any local commits from your local repository to the central repository.

+checkout - Changes the current branch.
+Flags -b - creates a new branch with the given name.
+Usage: git checkout -b dev

+pull - Pulls changes from the central repository to the current local repository.